 There are also a number of benefits of eating amla powder for hair.
 Eating amla powder will provide your body with the necessary nutrients to prevent hair fall.
 It also helps maintain hair color and shine.
 Amla powder also helps boost body immunity and protects you from several ailments including the ones that lead to hair fall.

-There are also a lot of benefits of amla powder for natural hair.
+Amla can be consumed in many forms such as Amla Juice, Amla Powder or just the fruit.
 It has very good hair toning qualities and betters the natural quality of the hair.
 At the same time, it strengthens hair and increases its resistance to dryness.

 Amla Powder Home Remedies For Hair